Planting and Care Instructions

 Fill the hole with water and let it soak into the ground

-Mix the removed dirt with compost is 50/50 ratio
+Mix the removed dirt with compost in a 50/50 ratio

 Carefully remove the plant from the pot and gently rough up the roots so that some are free